Published on 19 September 2017; revised

 - By way of additional storage, you can reuse gallon water containers by filling them with water.
 Add 8 drops of Clorox regular (not scented) bleach per gallon, shake it up, and let stand for 30 minutes before consuming.
 Before drinking this water or using it for food preparation, purify or boil it (see below).

 - If you have no trash bins, a very good backup water-storage system is the kind of plastic outdoor wheeled trashcan with a locking lid.
-If you don’t have that, then a very sturdy plastic trash basket or plastic bin from a dollar store, may be of use, but care ought to be exercised to buy one sturdy enough that it won’t collapse with the weight of the water.
+If you do not have that, then a very sturdy plastic trash basket or plastic bin from a dollar store, may be of use, but care ought to be exercised to buy one sturdy enough that it will not collapse with the weight of the water.
 Water so stored must be purified or boiled before being used for food or drink (see below), and covered between uses to prevent contamination.

 - If there is no deodorant disk or other chemicals in your toilet tank, the water in the tank can be drunk.
 Water so stored must be purified or boiled before being used for food or drink (see below).